OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 ..
     Sect<5.1>

-The Content-Subscription Profile of DDS consists of three features which enable a data reader’s behavior to be influenced by the content of the data samples it receives.
+The Content-Subscription Profile of DDS consists of three features which enable a data reader's behavior to be influenced by the content of the data samples it receives.
 These three features are:

 * Content-Filtered Topic